hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/072_practical_vedanta_part_ii.md

 the students were familiar.
 The fire they were worshipping was Brahman, the earth was a part of Brahman, and so on.

-The next story belongs to Upakosala Kâmalâyana, a disciple of this Satyakama, who went to be taught by him and dwelt with him for some time.
+The next story belongs to Upakosala Kāmalāyana, a disciple of this Satyakama, who went to be taught by him and dwelt with him for some time.
 Now Satyakama went away on a journey, and the student became very downhearted; and when the teacher's wife came and asked him why he was